leportella/v4/content/en/posts/2020-12-04-ternary-operators.md

 ---

-*Foto por Brett Jordan baixada do Pexels*
+*Photo by Brett Jordan from Pexels*

 ---